Ramesh Mehta (paediatrician): Equality, diversity and inclusion

+Dr. Mehta is also the co-founder and past president of the Global Association of Physicians of Indian Origin (GAPIO).

 Honours

 Mehta was appointed Officer of the Order of the British Empire (OBE) in 2017 for services to healthcare and Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to equality, diversity and inclusion.

 Charity work

 In 2020, during the COVID-19 pandemic in the UK, Mehta wrote to the UK home secretary requesting that international medical professionals be exempt from the Health and Care Worker visa, also known as the 'NHS visa'.
 The following year, during the COVID-19 pandemic in India, he announced an online support plan by doctors of Indian origin living in the UK to help in remote towns and villages in India, including free online evaluations of X-Rays and CT scans.
 In addition they would raise funds for oxygen concentrators.